mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_snapshot.html.markdown

 # mongodbatlas_cloud_provider_snapshot

-`mongodbatlas_cloud_provider_snapshot` provides an Cloud Provider Snapshot entry resource.
-Atlas Cloud Provider Snapshots provide localized backup storage using the native snapshot functionality of the cluster’s cloud service provider.
+`mongodbatlas_cloud_provider_snapshot` provides a resource to take a cloud provider snapshot on demand.
+On-demand snapshots happen immediately, unlike scheduled snapshots which occur at regular intervals.
+If there is already an on-demand snapshot with a status of queued or inProgress, you must wait until Atlas has completed the on-demand snapshot before taking another.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.